 Functionality – The home must be in good condition and in the condition that you can still live in the home comfortably.

-If you have a wood-burning fireplace in your home, make sure to only use fireplaces that are ENERGY STAR-certified and be sure to properly clean your chimney before using the fireplace.
+If you have a granite fireplace (like the ones you find at https://stonetechfabrication.com/natural-stones/granite/granite-fireplaces) in your home, make sure that they are ENERGY STAR-certified and be sure to properly clean your chimney before using the fireplace.

 3. Energy Star appliances